2022 Bratislava shooting: Domestic

 The attack was condemned by many political representatives, including mayor of Bratislava Matúš Vallo, and mayor of Old Town district Zuzana Aufrichtová.
 President Zuzana Čaputová pointed out the likely hateful motive of the act and stated that this hatred towards minorities had been fueled for a long time by "the stupid and irresponsible statements of politicians," whom she called on to stop hateful rhetoric "before more lives are lost".
 A rainbow flag was raised in solidarity with the LGBT community at the Grassalkovich palace.

 Prime Minister Eduard Heger condemned the attack and said "It is unacceptable that anyone should fear for their life because of their way of life..."
 He later apologized for describing one's sexual orientation this way and stated support for the LGBT community.

 The rector of Comenius University Marek Števček issued a press release informing that a student of the Faculty of Arts, Matúš Horváth, was one of the two victims of the shooting.
 The rector condemned the killing and called for the entire society to unite against hate and discrimination.
 The Faculty of Arts installed the rainbow flag on its building as a sign of its solidarity with the LGBTI community.

 International

 Among foreign state and political representatives, Czech Prime Minister Petr Fiala expressed his condolences to the survivors of the victims.
-At the same time, the Czech Minister of the Interior, Vít Rakušan, added that there is no place in a decent society "for unjustified discrimination of LGBT people".
+The Czech Minister of the Interior, Vít Rakušan, added that there is no place in a decent society "for unjustified discrimination of LGBT people".
 President of the European Commission Ursula von der Leyen expressed her condolences and added that "We have to protect the LGBTIQ community".